-The main challenge is when the internet service companies deals with demands from governments about blocking, filtering, and removing a content, then there is a risk that the human rights of freedom of expression is violated.
+The main challenge is when the internet service companies deal with demands from governments about blocking, filtering, and removing content, then there is a risk that the human rights of freedom of expression are violated.
 This confers certain responsibilities on companies to respect these rights to maintain the openness of online communication.
-Also, the challenge is to clearly define such responses with transparency, accountability and in accordance with existing laws in order to uphold the rights of internet users accused when violating the law.
+Also, the challenge is to clearly define such responses with transparency, accountability, and in accordance with existing laws in order to uphold the rights of internet users accused when violating the law.

-The prior challenge is the lacking of awareness of information security problems and the fast developing of systems, as well as the increasing capacity of reaching information and communication.
-Less countries had appropriate legal frameworks to meet these challenges.
-Even when awareness is growing and legislations may be more adequate, the capacity to use information security technologies and all other related procedures, detects and responds less effectively to cyber crime.
-As a result, more reports of cyber crime may create a need for more accurate estimate of the prevalence of cyber crime.
+The prior challenge is the lacking of awareness of information security problems and the fast development of systems, as well as the increasing capacity of reaching information and communication.
+Fewer countries had appropriate legal frameworks to meet these challenges.
+Even when awareness is growing and legislations may be more adequate, the capacity to use information security technologies and all other related procedures detects and responds less effectively to cybercrime.
+As a result, more reports of cybercrime may create a need for a more accurate estimate of the prevalence of cybercrime.

 Q3.
 Set the main strength and weaknesses of the GNI as a way of managing business ethics.
 How would you assess its likelihood of success given its current design, and what would enhance its potential for achieving its aim?

-Strength: In many countries the freedom from internet censorship has been one of the economic competitive advantage.
+Strength: In many countries, freedom from internet censorship has been one of the economic competitive advantages.